Making the most of your institutional trial

 3. Each list of results will offer you the option to ‘See Report’.
 This brings together summary information about the results including a map of the policy sources, funders of the research, institutions cited, and more.
 Here is an Example; Policy Documents matching “Climate Change” AND “Adaptation”, connected to the University of Bristol

-4. The number of documents matching your query.
+4. The number of policy documents (and total PDFs within those documents) matching your query.

 For an in-depth analysis of a research group; gather a list of DOIs of the publications produced by your research group and search them in the Scholarly Articles tab.
 You can normally extract this information from your institutional repository or CRIS.